lpereira/hardinfo/README.md

 SETTING UP
 ----------
 Most hardware is detected automatically by HardInfo, however, some hardware needs manual set up.

-They are:
-**sysbench**: is needed to run standard sysbench benchmarks
+- **sysbench**: is needed to run standard sysbench benchmarks

-**lsscsi**: gives information about hard drives
+- **lsscsi**: gives information about hard drives

-**lm-sensors**: If your computer is compatible with lm-sensors module, use by example the `sensors-detect` program included with the lm-sensors package of Debian based distros, and be sure to have the detected kernel modules loaded.
+- **lm-sensors**: If your computer is compatible with lm-sensors module, use by example the `sensors-detect` program included with the lm-sensors package of Debian based distros, and be sure to have the detected kernel modules loaded.

-**hddtemp**: To obtain the hard disk drive temperature, be sure to run hddtemp in daemon mode, using the default port.
+- **hddtemp**: To obtain the hard disk drive temperature, be sure to run hddtemp in daemon mode, using the default port.

-**eeprom module**: must be loaded to display info about your currently installed memory.
+- **eeprom module**: must be loaded to display info about your currently installed memory.
 Load with `modprobe eeprom` and refresh the module screen.